 \subsubsection{LLM-as-a-Judge Ensemble}

-Element-wise scoring is performed by an ensemble of large language models acting as impartial judges, following frameworks such as HealthBench~\cite{arora2025healthbench}.
+Element-wise scoring is performed by an ensemble of large language models acting as impartial judges (Layer 2 in Figure~\ref{fig:evaluation-pipeline}), following frameworks such as HealthBench~\cite{arora2025healthbench}.
 This setup blends rubric-based reasoning for A/S elements with rule-based checks for S1 relevance.

 \begin{itemize} \item \textbf{Ensemble composition:} Three independent LLMs from distinct architectures evaluate each rubric element.
 All runs use deterministic sampling (temperature $\leq 0.3$) without external retrieval to ensure reproducibility. \item \textbf{Positive rubric checks (A1–A3):} A hit is assigned only if the response semantically includes the rubric content, with correct qualifiers (e.g., stage, biomarkers) and numerical precision (units, thresholds). \item \textbf{Negative rubric checks (S2–S4):} A hit occurs when the response explicitly endorses, implies, or fails to refute an unsafe recommendation or contraindicated action. \item \textbf{Relevance rule (S1):} A supplementary rule-based module computes sentence-level alignment between the response and all positive rubric spans using semantic similarity and keyword overlap.
 Non-aligned text segments are marked as S1 violations and lightly penalized to encourage concise, focused reasoning without conflating irrelevance with clinical risk. \item \textbf{Majority voting:} Binary decisions $(h_i,g_j)$ from all judges are aggregated via majority vote, then combined through the weighting and normalization scheme above to yield $S_{\mathrm{final}} \in [0,1]$. \end{itemize}